idrlykforeal/Unit-4/Project_Unit_4.md

 Design overview (Criterion B) provides evidence that the product could be further developed.

-#### general outline of the product that is proposed in Criterion A
 #### diagrams
 - System Diagram.
 <img width="1252" alt="image" src="https://user-images.githubusercontent.com/100017195/236354824-3c19ee2b-650b-4030-a5dc-84f192877922.png">